What a Thriving Disciple of Christ Does and Doesn’t Do

 The fruit of the Spirit is “of the Spirit.”
 It’s not “of Kelly,” or “of Melissa,” or “of Sue.”
 God produces the fruit in us; it’s our job to yield.
 The more we stay in tune with Him during the day, the more we’ll see evidence of it.

 So grow on, disciple of Christ.
-Continue to thrive!
+Continue to thrive in Christ!

-Don’t Miss the Other Great Posts in the Thriving in Christ Series
+Other Great Posts in the Thriving in Christ Series:

 - What Does It Mean to Thrive in Christ?